 – Recency refers to Sally’s recent purchase history.
 A customer who has purchased recently is more likely to make a repeat purchase than someone who hasn’t purchased yet.

 – Frequency refers to how many times she has purchased in a given period.
-Active customers who have made frequent purchases will continue to do so rather than someone who rarely purchases.
+Active customers who have made frequent purchases will continue to do so rather than those who rarely purchase.

 Get started on it with an analytical approach and purchase history from your website.
-With this strategy, you will gradually witness an improvement in CLV.
+With this strategy & a customer engagement platform by your side, you will gradually witness an improvement in CLV.

 2. Use post-purchase emails to sell more

-For an E-commerce business, transactional emails like order and shipping confirmation are important to send.
+For an ecommerce business, transactional emails like order and shipping confirmation are important to send.
 These emails have a higher open rate than your promotional campaigns.
-Naturally, your consumers are curious to know more about their order and expected delivery times.
+Naturally, your consumers are curious to know more about their orders and expected delivery times.